juliaaano/juliaaano/_posts/2017/2017-02-07-building-this-blog.md

 ### Favicons

 Nowadays favicons go beyond the scope of displaying a nice little image in your browser when a web page is bookmarked.
 There are specific icons for Android, iPhone and so on.
-Therefore, if you want to look good in all different platforms, make sure you [define them properly](https://realfavicongenerator.net){:target="_blank"}.
+Therefore, if you want to look good in all different platforms, make sure you define them properly [here](https://realfavicongenerator.net){:target="_blank"} or [here](https://www.websiteplanet.com/webtools/favicon-generator){:target="_blank"}.

 ### Atom Feeds (RSS)